ZacharyWesterman/paisley/README.md

 **A:** Paisley was designed as a language for scripting NPC behavior, and the thing about NPCs is that their behavior needs to be able to change in response to various events.
 First off, when using just sketch nodes, dynamically changing an NPC's programming is downright impossible.
 Second, connecting all the nodes necessary for every possible event is difficult and time consuming (for example NPC chatter, a sequence of movements, events that only happen ONCE, etc).
 TL;DR: NPC logic is difficult to implement using just sketch nodes.
 Trust me, I've done it.

 **Q:** *How do I connect the Paisley engine to my device?*<br>
 **A:** Get the Paisley Engine device from the Steam workshop (ID **3087775427**), and attach it to your device.
 Then in a different controller, set the inputs (Paisley code, a list of valid commands for this device, and optional file name), and make sure the "Run Command" output will eventually flow back into the "Command Return" input.
+Keep in mind this MUST have a slight delay (0.02s at least) or Plasma will detect it as an infinite loop!

 ---
 ## Main program structures